Slaves & Bulldozers

-"Slaves & Bulldozers" is a song by the American rock band Soundgarden.
-It is the third track on the band's 1991 album Badmotorfinger.
+"Slaves & Bulldozers" is a song by American rock band Soundgarden.
+It is the third track on the band's third studio album, Badmotorfinger, released in 1991.

 Origin and recording

 The song features lyrics written by Chris Cornell and music co-written by Cornell and bassist Ben Shepherd.
 According to guitarist Kim Thayil, "Slaves & Bulldozers" was the second song (after "Flower") in which he blew across his guitar strings:

 That's the second song we did where I blow on the guitar.
 I'd do it live and people would think I was playing with my tongue or my teeth or my beard.
 'Hey look, he's playing guitar with his beard!'
 No, I was blowing on it - making a wish!

 Kim Thayil said that the song's guitar solo is one of his favorites.
 Kim Thayil on the guitar solo:

 One of my favourite solos with the band is on "Slaves & Bulldozers".
 When our A&R guy came in we played it to him, and he was like, 'This is finished?
 Huh?
 C'mon guys.'
 I just said, 'You don't get it, do you?
 That's it, finished!'
 To me it's great - it seems free, it's real kinetic, it gives the song this great jarring feel..."Slaves & Bulldozers" live is when I'm real free.
 I just approach the fretboard with a 'what do I do now?' attitude.
 Sometimes it's great, sometimes it doesn't work.
 That's what music is like.